 Are you tempted to buy a heritage home or a listed building?
 These charming old properties can often suffer from numerous unseen problems including damp and timber decay, roof defect or structural movement.
 And because of their age and build, only a full RICS Building Survey (Level 3) is equipped to do them justice.
 With an experienced surveyor conducting a thorough investigation into the structural condition of the building, you will have the best chance to get an in-depth insight into the building, rather than discovering unpleasant surprises after you’ve moved in.

 At Cosey Homes, our team works independently of other companies in the property sector.
 This means we are not obliged to look after the interests of estate agents, mortgage providers or any other third party.
 Instead, we can direct all our efforts on the needs of our clients and are able to offer a completely unbiased assessment of your property and your circumstances.
-In return, you can feel assured that our advice is always in your best interests, and that our clear, easy-to-follow reports are giving you all the information you need.
+In return, you can feel assured that our advice is always in your best interests, and that our clear, easy-to-follow reports are giving you all the information you need for your Leeds property.